cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ---
-title: How to Manage Assets in mdcms
+title: How to Manage Assets in Lightweight CMS
 mtime: 2021/6/26
 ---

 ## Prologue

 In web programming, assets compose of which are placed in front end such as CSS sheets, JavaScript scripts, fonts, images and audios.
-This article discusses asset management is mdcms sites.
+This article discusses asset management is Lightweight CMS sites.

 ## Theme Assets vs Site Assets

-There are two levels of assets in mdcms sites.
-Theme assets mean those used by mdcms themes while site assets used by mdcms sites.
+There are two levels of assets in Lightweight CMS sites.
+Theme assets mean those used by Lightweight CMS themes while site assets used by Lightweight CMS sites.

 Theme assets are managed by theme creators.
 You should keep them *as is* unless you want to create or modify a theme.
 In this place we discuss site assets.